Making easy homemade dog treats this holiday season is a great way to get the whole family involved in holiday baking.

 - Cut rolled dough with dog boned shaped cookie cutters.
 Place 2 inches apart onto the prepared cookie sheets.

 - Bake in preheated oven for 10-20 minutes until lightly brown.
 (Check treats after 10 minutes and 15 minutes to make sure they don’t get overcooked.
 Cooking time will depend on the size and thickness of your dog treat.)

-- Remove cookie sheets from the oven and let cool for 5 minutes.
-Then place dog treats to cool on wire racks.
+- Remove baking sheets from the oven and let cool for 5 minutes.
+Then place treats to cool on wire racks.